robinmordasiewicz/dotfiles-1/.github/instructions/markdown.instructions.md

 - **Content Rules**: Ensure that the content follows the markdown content rules specified above.
 - **Formatting**: Ensure that the content is properly formatted and structured according to the guidelines.
-- **Validation**: Run the validation tools to check for compliance with the rules and guidelines.
+- **Validation**: Run the validation tool `markdownlint-cli2` to check for compliance with the rules and guidelines.